 Sherly’s Kitchen, Seestrasse 297, 8038 Zurich, email@example.com, +41 (0)78 755 6386.

 Please note: I attended the Cheese Master Class as a guest of Sherly’s Kitchen.
-The thoughts and opinions expressed in this article are purely my own.
+As always, the thoughts and opinions expressed in this article are purely my own.